4th of July Smoke Bomb Photoshoot: 15 Ideas That'll Blow Up Your Feed

 3. The Flag + Smoke Combo

-The Shot: Subject holds an American flag that's catching the wind.
+The Shot: Subject holds an American flag catching the wind.
 A blue or red smoke bomb held behind the flag creates a dramatic backdrop of color surrounding the stars and stripes.

 Settings: f/3.5, 1/500s, ISO 100-200.